tcalmant/ipopo/docs/refcards/http.rst

 pelix.http.address              0.0.0.0 The address the HTTP server is bound to pelix.http.port                 8080    The port the HTTP server is bound to pelix.http.debug                False   If set, error pages sent to the clients
-                                        contain the stack trace of the error pelix.http.max_body_size        1048576 Maximum size, in bytes, of the body of a request.
+                                        contain the stack trace of the error, and the 404 page lists the registered servlet paths pelix.http.max_body_size        1048576 Maximum size, in bytes, of the body of a request.
 A request with a bigger body is answered with a 413 error code.
 A value